 An away day outdoors in nature has lots of benefits - including dramatic impacts on creative and innovative thinking, and decision making.
 Plus time in nature is a great leveller and breaks down personal barriers, making it much easier to connect with each other.

-We cater for groups of various sizes from 6 to 35 in the Brighton and Sussex countryside, and we'll help you arrange your team away day with ideas that suit your specific needs.
+We cater for groups of various sizes from 6 to 50 people, in the Brighton and Sussex countryside, and in London.
+We'll help you arrange your team away day with ideas that suit your specific needs.